AmbireTech/wallet/how-to-create-a-plugin.md

 	return new Promise(resolve => setTimeout(resolve, ms))
 }

-// NOTE: for wallet connect use the way actions are called
+// NOTE: for wallet connect or the connector used:
+// This way the action is not initiated immediately
+// e.g. const txs1 = async () => sdk.txs.send({ txs: tnx1 })
 // e.g. const txs1 = async () => contract.approve(address, amount)

 const actions = []

-actions.push(txs1)
+// NOTE the `txs1()` here
+actions.push(txs1())

 // NOTE: timeout in the range 420-690 should work
-// This is required due to network latency (WC case especially) and the way Ambire Wallet handle the transaction
+// This is required due to network latency (WC case especially) and the way Ambire Wallet
-// They are executed in the sequence they are received
+// handle the transaction - executed in the sequence they are received

 await timeout(690)

-actions.push(txs2)
+actions.push(txs2())

-// and so on if there ar more txns
+// and so on if there are more actions

 const  res = await Promise.all(actions)